Engo092/Rock-Paper-Scissors/README.md

-# Rock Paper Scissors
+# Rock Paper Scissors (UI version)

-This project showcases a little bit of Javascript capabilites, it is a relatively simple program that simulates a Rock Paper Scissors game 5 times, and prints the overall winner at the end.
-Please keep in mind that the HTML page itself is completely empty (for now), so this is currently meant to be played in the console.
+This project showcases some Javascript capabilites, including DOM manipulation.
+It is a relatively simple program that simulates a Rock Paper Scissors game 5 times, and prints the overall winner at the end (feature still being developed in UI).
+Please keep in mind that the CSS of this page is pretty simple, as it is meant to represent Javascript capabilities more than anything else.

-Once the page is loaded, a prompt will appear in which you should type either "rock", "paper" or "scissors".
-The input is case insensitive and doesn't care about empty spaces at the end or start of string.
-In the console it is then shown if you lost or won, according to the usual Rock-Paper-Scissors rules.
-After 5 times the game ends and a winner is declared.
-Pretty simple program, and for now without any GUI.
+In this game the user plays against a computer, there are 3 buttons in the page, each labeled as "Rock", "Paper" or "Scissors".
+After the player makes their own choice a message will display telling them if they won that round.
+After 5 rounds a definitive winner will be shown, but that feature is currently being developed and for now the player will just be playing forever.